Thevar Magan: Casting

 According to Haasan, casting was done "against everyone else's suggestion".
 In portraying Sakthi, Haasan wore colourful, buttoned-up shirts and jeans, and a medium-size beard and a mullet in the first half of the film.
 He grew a thick handlebar moustache and wore 6 yards of village dhoti for the part of village head.
 The unit had originally wanted to cast either Vijayakumar or S. S. Rajendran for the character Periya Thevar but Haasan approached Sivaji Ganesan, who completed his scenes within seven days.
 Haasan persuaded Ganesan because it was his long-time desire to act in at least one film with him; Ganesan, who had retired from acting, agreed.
 Haasan described Thevar Magan as a "love story about Sivaji and me.
 I wanted to become him and he allowed me to become him".

-Meena was approached to play the character Panchavarnam; she acted for a few days but due to date issues, she was replaced by Revathi.
+Meena was approached to play the character Panchavarnam; she acted for a few days but was soon replaced by Revathi.
 Gautami played Sakthi's initial lover Bhanu; her voice was dubbed by K. R. Anuradha.
-Vadivelu, who played Isakki, said;"While shooting of Singaravelan, Kamal asked me to go to his Raaj Kamal office next morning and collect an advance payment for my role in his next film, Thevar Magan.
+Vadivelu, who played Isakki, said; "While shooting of Singaravelan, Kamal asked me to go to his Raaj Kamal office next morning and collect an advance payment for my role in his next film, Thevar Magan.
 But, I was not ready to wait until the next morning.
 So I went to his office the same evening after the shoot" and received a cheque for ₹5,000.
 Thalaivasal Vijay was cast as Sakthi's elder brother on Haasan's recommendation.
-Salim Ghouse was the initial choice for the role of the antagonist Maya Thevar which ultimately went to Nassar.
-Neelima portrayed Maya Thevar's daughter – it was her feature-film debut.
+Salim Ghouse was the initial choice for the role of the antagonist Mayan Thevar which ultimately went to Nassar.
+Neelima portrayed Mayan's daughter – it was her feature-film debut.